HK3-Lab-Team/StructuredGenTutorial/tribe_blog/1_gentle_intro.md

 answer: The .zip format is a compressed file format that groups multiple files into a single archive, with the files inside the archive appearing as if they were not compressed.
 """
 ```
-YAML is a human-friendly data serialization standard.
-It's often used for configuration files and in applications where data is being stored or transmitted.
-YAML is more readable than JSON for complex structures but can be more prone to errors due to its reliance on indentation.
+YAML is data serialization standard often used for configuration files and in applications where data is being stored or transmitted.
+It is more readable than JSON for complex structures but can be more prone to errors due to its reliance on indentation.

 Now, let's use these examples in our prompts: